wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

 *   (1) If a person has been removed from a particular position under [section 39][54], the person may not accept reappointment to the position in breach of a direction given under section 39(3).

-    (2) A person commits an offence if the person fails to comply with subsection (1) and is liable, on summary conviction, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both).
+    (2) A person commits an offence if the person fails to comply with subsection (1) and is liable, on conviction, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both).

+    Section 41(2): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 42 Appeals from Bank's decision